ashish-makwana87/nextjs-ecommerce-store-project/README.md

 **Key Features:**

-- Clerk Authentication for non-public routes.
+- Clerk Authentication for user registration and login.
 - Supabase db models set up with Prisma.
 - Admin only dashboard to create, delete and update products, and view sales statistics.
-- User (logged in) pages to display favorite products, reviews, and orders.
+- User pages to display favorite products, reviews, and orders.
 - Filter products using search input.
 - Functionality to add product as a favorite.
 View them all in Favorite page.
 - Functionality to write reviews.
 View them all in Review page.